timoguin/lakekeeper/0.5.0/docs/concepts.md

 Users can be provisioned to Lakekeeper by either of the following endpoints:

 * Explicit user creation via the POST `/management/user` endpoint.
 This endpoint is called automatically by the UI upon login.
 Thus, users are "searchable" after their first login to the UI.
-* Implicit on-the-fly creation when calling GET `/catalog/v1/config` (Todo check).
+* Implicit on-the-fly creation when calling GET `/catalog/v1/config`.
 This can be used to register technical users simply by connecting to the Lakekeeper with your favorite tool (i.e. Spark).
 The initial connection will probably fail because privileges are missing to use this endpoint, but the user is provisioned anyway so that privileges can be assigned before re-connecting.

 ### Roles
 Projects can contain multiple Roles, allowing Roles to be reused in all Warehouses within the Project.
 Roles can be nested arbitrarily, meaning that a role can contain other roles within it.
-Roles can be provisioned automatically using the `/management/v1/roles` (Todo check) endpoint or manually created via the UI.
+Roles can be provisioned automatically using the `/management/v1/role` endpoint or manually created via the UI.
 We are looking into SCIM support to simplify role provisioning.
 Please consider upvoting the corresponding [Github Issue](https://github.com/lakekeeper/lakekeeper/issues/497) if this would be of interest to you.

 ## Dropping Tables
 Currently all tables stored in Lakekeeper are assumed to be managed by Lakekeeper.
 The concept of "external" tables will follow in a later release.
 When managed tables are dropped, Lakekeeper removes all files of these tables in the storage.